 The salient features of the CSP are set out below: Participants All permanent employees are eligible to participate, subject to the discretion of the committee.
 To be considered for participation, an employee must have been employed by the Company for a minimum of 12 months (unless exceptional circumstances apply) and have achieved an above-average performance rating as part of the annual performance appraisal process.
-Award components Performance shares only - vesting sub for the vesting period eject to the satisfaction of performance conditions and continued employment Plan limits e CSP was 8,668,544 million sha N. A total of 5 281 379 plan shares res and was increased by a further remain. ch may be settled to any single parti f approval of the CSP by shareholder cipant is 3 467,417 (approximately rs). issue will apply to the awards made by the committee on an annual basis e in any one period.
+Award components Performance shares only - vesting sub for the vesting period eject to the satisfaction of performance conditions and continued employment Plan limits The original limit at inception of the CSP was 8 668 544 million shares and was increased by a furthe 8.0 million shares at the 2022 AGM.
+A total of 5 281 379 plan shares remain.
+The maximum number of shares which may be settled to any single participant is 3 467,417 (approximately 1.0% of shares in issue at the date of approval of the CSP by shareholders). issue will apply to the awards made, by the committee on an annual basi e in any one period.
 This limit will be s.
-Allocation policy The committee will approve annual ("TGP") using the following guideline · ch participant's total guaranteed pay Executive directors Up to 2 x TGP Executive management 100 - 150% Senior management 60 - 70% Mid-level management 40 - 60% Other staff 20 - 40% Performance conditions Performance conditions include finan cial (75%), ESG (15%) and strategic measures (10%).
-Vesting remaining employed by Stor-Age for the duration of the employment peri being achieved and the participant iod.
-The performance period will run formance shares that will vest at each Target achievement of performance (the level of performance for payment of r vesting of any incentive) - 50% vesting f an on-target incentive) - 100% vesting in the context of the current business Malus and clawback Awards are subject to the Company's malus and clawback policy.
+Allocation policy The committee will approve annual ("TGP") using the following guideline ch participant's total guaranteed pay Executive directors Up to 2 x TGP Executive management 100 - 150% Senior management 60 - 70% Mid-level management 40 - 60% Other staff 20 - 40% Performance conditions Performance conditions include finan icial (75%), ESG (15%) and strategic measures (10%).
+Vesting Awards will vest after three years subject to performance conditions being achieved and the participant remaining employed by Stor-Age for the duration of the employment period.
+The performance period will run concurrently with the Company's financial year end.
+The portion of the performance shares that will vest at each vesting date will be as follows: Threshold achievement of performance (the minimum level of performance for vesting of any incentive) - 50% vesti Target achievement of performance (the level of performance for payment of an on-target incentive) - 100% vesti Stretch (a level of performance representing exceptional performance in the context of the current busine environment) - 150% vesting Malus and clawback Awards are subject to the Company's malus and clawback policy.
 Malus provisions apply before awards or remuneration have vested or have been paid to an employee, while clawback provisions apply to awards or remuneration that have already vested or been paid to an employee.
 Further details of the Company's malus and clawback policy are set out on page 94.
-Termination of employment date of the award.
-If participants lea the award depending on the circums leavers", e.g. dismissal or resignation retirement, or termination due to ill-he the participant's unvested award shall we before the expiry of the employme stances in which they leave.
-They will on), or their awards will be pro-rated ealth, disability or death).
-In the case of nust remain employed until the vesting ent period, they may lose all or part of all either forfeit the award in full ("bad of "good leavers", e.g. retrenchment, of good leavers, a pro-rata portion of employment based on the committee's net.
+Termination of employment clawback policy are set out on page 94.
+Awards are subject to continued employment which means participants must remain employed until the vesting date of the award.
+If participants leave before the expiry of the employment period, they may lose all or part of the award depending on the circumstances in which they leave.
+They will either forfeit the award in full ("bad leavers", e.g. dismissal or resignation), or their awards will be pro-rated ("good leavers", e.g. retrenchment, retirement, or termination due to ill-health, disability or death).
+In the case of good leavers, a pro-rata portion of the participant's unvested award shall vest early on date of termination of employment based on the committee's determination of whether the performance conditions (if any) have been met.